nestauk/asf_energy_use_profiles_dashboard/README.md

 # ⚡ 🔌 Energy-use profiles explorer

-This repository contains the code to create the **Energy-use Profiles Explorer dashboard**, a dashboard for exploring energy-use profiles built from GB household smart meter data.
+This repository contains the code to create the **Energy-use Profiles Explorer dashboard**, a dashboard for exploring **energy-use profiles** built smart meter data from a representative sample of households in Great Britain. **Energy-use profiles** are groups of households with similar energy consumption patterns.

-The dashboard is available at: [add website link here]
+The dashboard is available at [add website link here].
+To know more about the project please refer to the [project page](https://www.nesta.org.uk/project/using-smart-meters-to-identify-energy-use-profiles/).

 The dashboard was built using [Streamlit](https://streamlit.io/).
 To run this dashboard locally or to contribute to its development, follow the instructions in the Setup section.

 ## 🧩 Data

-The analyses presented in this document were conducted using **Smart Energy Research Lab (SERL) observatory data** [1], containing longitudinal smart meter electricity and gas data for over 13,000 households in Great Britain.
+The analyses presented in this dashboard were conducted using **Smart Energy Research Lab (SERL) observatory data** [1], containing longitudinal smart meter electricity and gas data for over 13,000 households in Great Britain.
 The data is accessible through the [UK Data Service SecureLab](https://ukdataservice.ac.uk/) by accredited researchers.

 The SERL data is a rich source of information, including half-hourly gas and electricity consumption data and household survey data, such as property type, household composition, and income.
 The data documentation is available on the [data catalogue](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8666#!/documentation).